docsforadobe/javascript-tools-guide/docs/user-interface-tools/control-objects.md

 `controlObj.show()`

+#### Description

 Shows this container or control.

 When a window or container is hidden, its children are also hidden, but when it is shown again, the children retain their own visibility states.

-Returns `undefined`.
+#### Returns

+Nothing

 ---